- Has someone you loved recently died?

 - Are you trying to get through grief and mourning on your own?

-Having worked as a Hospice grief counselor my approach is grounded in a deep understanding of the grief and mourning process.
-Sharing this understanding is an important part of the process as it helps to normalize for the bereaved what they are going through.
-My experience and training also allow me to assess how other factors may complicate the mourning process or influence each individual’s reaction to their loss.
-In the case of the death of a loved one factors like how the person died, suddenly or after a prolonged illness, our relationship with the person and even unresolved prior losses can all impact how the grief is experienced.
+Our founder has experience as a Hospice grief counselor and our approach is grounded in a deep understanding of the grief and mourning process.
+Sharing this understanding is an important part of the process as it helps the bereaved normalize what they are going through.
+Our counselors’ experience and training also allow us to assess how other factors may complicate the mourning process or influence each individual’s reaction to their loss.
+In the case of the death of a loved one, factors like how the person died, suddenly or after a prolonged illness, our relationship with the person and even unresolved prior losses can all impact how the grief is experienced.

-Integrating various treatment modalities I help the bereaved with emotional expression and also cognitive understanding.
-The goal of the treatment is to provide a needed support to cope with the disorientation of the loss, begin to regain balance and search for new ways of being and finding personal meaning in the world.
+Integrating various treatment modalities, we help the bereaved with emotional expression and also cognitive understanding.
+The goal of the treatment is to provide the support needed to cope with the disorientation of the loss, begin to regain balance and search for new ways of being and finding personal meaning in the world.